-Advanced placement.
+Advanced placement

 CBD College does not provide credit based on achievement tests, challenge examinations, or experiential learning.

-Credit Transfer" OUT" Procedure:
+Credit Transfer "OUT" Procedure:

-If a student chooses to transfer to another school, CBD College will provide an official transcript, syllabi and/or course outlines upon the student's request, which must be filed at the front desk.
-All required document(s) will be provided by the College within five business days.
+If a student chooses to transfer to another school, CBD College will provide an official transcript, syllabi and/or course outlines upon the student's request, which must be requested at the front desk in-person, via email or phone.
+All required document(s) will be provided by the College within five (5) business days.